Alcohol’s Role In George Michael’s Cause Of Death: What’s Dilated Cardiomyopathy

 Dilated cardiomyopathy or DCM is a disorder that makes heart chambers dilated.
 Heart muscles get weakened, as the heart is unable to pump effectively.
 The most common cause of this disorder is myocardial ischemia.
 In simpler terms, the heart muscles do not receive enough oxygen because of a coronary artery disease.
 In this condition, the left ventricle is unable to pump enough blood.
 Over time, dilated cardiomyopathy might affect other chambers as well.

 George Michael’s sudden made everyone wonder about its cause, probably because he was not suffering from any particular disease at that moment.
 That is the thing with dilated cardiomyopathy.
 It has either minor or no symptoms.
 The minor symptoms include weight gain, fatigue, palpitations, swelling of the lower extremities and lightheadedness.
-Other symptoms include chest pain, pressure, and even sudden death.
-Sadly enough, that was what happened to the pop star.
+Other symptoms include chest pain, pressure and even sudden death.
+Sadly enough, that was what happened to the popstar.

-There are a number of causes for dilated cardiomyopathy.
-Those include alcohol, diabetes, thyroid issues, and severe coronary artery disease.
+There is a number of causes for dilated cardiomyopathy.
+Those include alcohol, diabetes, thyroid issues and severe coronary artery disease.
 The causes also include heart valve abnormalities and viral infections of the heart.
 According to Medicine Net, DCM can be inherited as well.
-The role of alcohol in George Michael’s cause of death is critical because two out of three causes of his death are caused by alcohol consumption, dilated cardiomyopathy, and fatty liver.
+The role of alcohol in George Michael’s cause of death is critical, because two out of three causes of his death are caused by alcohol consumption, dilated cardiomyopathy and fatty liver.

 Was George Michael Into Alcohol?